Mathys Tel set to join Tottenham from Bayern Munich

 If international clearance and a work permit arrive in time, Tel could be available for Thursday’s Carabao Cup semi-final second leg against Liverpool at Anfield, in which they hold a 1-0 lead.

-North London rivals Arsenal could still be in the market for a striker, having had a bid turned down for England striker Ollie Watkins from Aston Villa, who are in the final stages of bringing attacking midfielder Marco Asensio on loan from Paris St Germain.
+North London rivals Arsenal could still be in the market for a striker, having had a bid turned down for England striker Ollie Watkins from Aston Villa, who improved their attacking options with a loan move for Paris St Germain’s Marco Asensio.

 Striker Evan Ferguson has reunited with former Brighton boss Graham Potter after moving on loan to West Ham, who have James Ward-Prowse back in the ranks after his loan at Nottingham Forest was cancelled.